-So why does the specter of an inverted yield curve have recession watchers so worried?
+So why does an inverted yield curve have recession watchers so worried?
 Because it's a sign of lagging investor confidence that can have real effects on the flow of money into the economy.

-When capital is tight, businesses shelve new projects, freeze hiring or even lay off employees to cut costs.
-When workers are nervous that they're going to lose their jobs, they're less likely to buy a car or build that new dream house.
+Also, when capital is tight, businesses shelve new projects, freeze hiring or even lay off employees to cut costs.
+When workers are nervous that they're going to lose their jobs, they're less likely to buy cars or build new houses.
 Slowly but surely the economy loses steam, unemployment grows and we're back in a recession.

-Of course, if investors think that the economy might fall into a recession and start moving their money into other places, this could fuel the self-fulfilling prophecy even faster.
+So what does this mean for the average investor?
+If too many think that the economy might fall into a recession and start moving their money into other places, that could fuel the self-fulfilling prophecy.